-The long term trend for water temperature is slightly upward.
+Discussion The long term trend for water temperature is slightly upward.
 The last three years' averages were below the trend, which helped to flatten it.
+This years average was much lower than 2021, which in turn helped raise dissolved oxygen levels.
 Water temperature depends upon air temperatures and the dates selected for testing.
 For that reason, LakePro tries to select similar dates for testing each year.
 Cooler water is able to hold more oxygen, so lower temperatures are better for the ecosystem.

-As expected with increasing temperatures, the dissolved oxygen trend is slightly downward.
+Discussion As expected with increasing temperatures, the dissolved oxygen trend is slightly downward.
 As water temperature increased, the oxygen solubility decreased.
 This has been a negative change for the lake, but oxygen concentrations remained adequate to support a healthy ecosystem.
-The 2020 average was above the trend line, which helped to flatten it and we will look for the trend to stabilize in the future.
+The 2020 through 2022 average was above the trend line, which helped to flatten it and we will look for the trend to stabilize in the future.

 Discussion Generally, lakes tend to accumulate the substances that flow into it.
 Since testing began in 2003, the trend for total phosphorus slowly climbed.
 The 2008 and 2009 concentrations were much higher than all other years of testing, worsening the trend.
+Since 2020, the data has been below the trend which indicates less amounts of phosphorus entering the water body.
 There are ways to remove phosphorus, such as mechanical harvesting and heavy rain events that create excess flow.
 However, it is much easier to prevent excess nutrients from entering the lake.
 For this reason, it is vital that residents around the lake fertilize and use their land responsibly to prevent phosphorus from reaching the lake.